Stack card rewards with tax-free weekends for back-to-school shopping

 Sales tax holidays and rewards cards cut costs on clothes, shoes, computers

 Career news journalist who enjoys chasing trending stories

-With cash back and rewards cards, card issuer shopping portals and tax-free sales-tax holidays, you can stack your savings on much of what you are spending to get your little ones set for school and send your older ones off to college.
+With cash back cards and rewards cards, card issuer shopping portals and sales-tax holidays, you can stack your savings on much of what you are spending to get your little ones set for school and send your older ones off to college.

-While the sales-tax holidays are aimed at the back-to-school crowd, everyone can take advantage.
+While sales-tax holidays are aimed at the back-to-school crowd, everyone can take advantage.
 Need a computer or tablet for yourself?
 Get it during your state’s holiday and pay no sales tax (if computers are eligible in your state).
-Apple has added a webpage detailing which Apple products are covered in states that include purchases of computers and accessories.
+Apple has a webpage detailing which Apple products are covered in states that include purchases of computers and accessories.

 - Calling all foodies: Best credit cards for restaurants – Is eating out part of your everyday routine?
 Score cash back or rewards points by paying with the right card at restaurants; these cards can help ...

 - How to offset pharmacy expenses by using credit cards – Cash back, rewards and travel cards can help bear the cost of pharmacy expenses.
 The choice will depend on where you usually shop for pharmaceuticals ...

 - 'FOMO,' 'likes' and card debt: How Facebook might lead you to overspend – Facebook's business model makes it easy for advertisers to know almost everything about you, increasing the chances you overspend.
 Here's what you can do ...